The Totally Rad Show

-The Totally Rad Show was a weekly, later turned daily, video podcast produced by Team Awesome, LLC and distributed by Revision3.
-TRS consisted primarily of reviews and commentary on pop-culture phenomena such as movies, video games, television programs, and comic books.
-Debuted on March 27, 2007, The Totally Rad Show was hosted by Alex Albrecht, Jeff Cannata, and Dan Trachtenberg.
-On November 19, 2012, The Totally Rad Show released an episode titled "A Look Back – Episode 1 (Part 1)" where they announced that the Totally Rad Show would be coming to an end as of November 26, 2012.
+The Totally Rad Show was a video podcast produced by Team Awesome, LLC and distributed by Revision3.
+The podcast consisted primarily of reviews and commentary on pop-culture phenomena such as movies, video games, television programs, and comic books.
+Debuting on March 27, 2007, The Totally Rad Show was hosted by Alex Albrecht, Jeff Cannata, and Dan Trachtenberg, with episodes released once a week.
+In September 2010, the show switched to a daily release schedule.
+On November 19, 2012, The Totally Rad Show released an episode titled "A Look Back – Episode 1 (Part 1)" where they announced that the podcast would be coming to an end as of November 26, 2012.

 Episodes #1–103 were filmed and edited (#105 was filmed but not edited) by Steve Koncelik.
 As of episode #104, Steve departed the show, and Mike Gaines took on the filming and editing.
 In 2008, the show received a People's Voice Webby Award and the "Best Produced" Podcast Award.

 On March 27, 2017, they reunited for a 10 year anniversary show.